hobbett/ca65-vscode-extension/README.md

 * Anonymous structs are not handled to spec (the spec adds the members to an anonymous scope, but `ca65` actually adds them to the parent scope).

 ## Pre-requisites
-You must provide the `ca65` in your system's `PATH` in order for diagnostics to work.
-Otherwise, you may also set setting `ca65.executablePath` to the absolute path of your `ca65` executable.
+You must provide the `ca65` in your system's `PATH` or set setting `ca65.executablePath` to the absolute path of your `ca65` executable.

 ## Installation